Dutchento/organization-code-of-conduct/CodeOfConduct-volunteers.md

 # Dutchento Volunteer Code of Conduct

 First off: **THANK YOU** for volunteering your time and dedication.
-You are the face of our organisation and the responsibilities you have are crucial to the succes of our event.
+You are the face of our organisation and the responsibilities you have are crucial to the succes of our community and events.
 It is our incredible volunteers who are the true engine of our community.

 To make everything go as smooth as possible we created this document to be clear about some general responsibilities and expectations.

 *Interested in volunteering?
-Contact us at volunteer@dutchento.org.*
+Contact us at info@dutchento.org.*

-If you have any questions or concerns at any point along the way, please don't hesitate to contact your main contact within the organization.
+If you have any questions or concerns at any point along the way, please don't hesitate to contact your main contact within the organization or use the e-mail above.

 ## Purpose
 1. Dutchento exists to support the local Magento users by making their lives easier, more profitable and more fun & to introduce others to our platform and community.
 As a volunteer, this is the main goal that you are supporting.